 PF_RING™ is polling packets from NICs by means of Linux NAPI.
 This means that NAPI copies packets from the NIC to the PF_RING™ circular buffer, and then the userland application reads packets from ring.
 In this scenario, there are two pollers, both the application and NAPI and this results in CPU cycles used for this polling; the advantage is that PF_RING™ can distribute incoming packets to multiple rings (hence multiple applications) simultaneously.

 As of version 4.7, PF_RING™ has a modular architecture that makes it possible to use additional components other than the standard PF_RING™ kernel module.
 Currently, the set of additional modules includes:

-Have a look at the DNA page for additional information.
+Have a look at the ZC page for additional information.

 - The DAG module.